 As Accounting Officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the period 1 September 2019 to 31 August 2020, this review has been informed by:
+During the period 1 September 2020 to 31 August 2021, this review has been informed by:

-- The work of the internal auditor;

-- · The work of the external auditor; and

-- The work of the Senior Leadership Team within Cox Green School who have responsibility for the development and maintenance of the internal control framework.
+- The work of the internal scrutiny specialists; - The work of the external auditor; and - The work of the Senior Leadership Team within Cox Green School who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit Committee and Finance & Resources Committee and a plan to address any identified weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit and Risk Committee and Finance & Resources Committee and a plan to address any identified weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 8 December 2020 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 7 December 2021 and signed on its behalf by:

-P Thorn Joint Chair of Trustees
+P Thorn Joint Chair of Lrustees